A Successful Philosophy

 “I received the highest grade in my class on a recent legal writing assignment,” he says.
 “The intensive logic, reasoning, and writing courses I took as an Elmhurst philosophy major were a great stepping stone for law school.”

-Another formative experience for Carrillo was participating in the College’s Mock Trial Team and serving as its captain.
+Another formative experience for Carrillo was participating in the University’s Mock Trial Team and serving as its captain.

 “Mock Trial was probably the best experience I had,” he said.
 “It developed my skills in oral communication, critical thinking and reasoning—skills that are essential, both for law school and for the real world.
 And our coach, Ed Momkus, was a practicing attorney.
 To be able to practice a case with a real attorney was invaluable.”

-At Elmhurst, Carrillo also got a close-up look at the legal profession through an internship that he found with the help of the College’s Russell G. Weigand Center for Professional Excellence.
+At Elmhurst, Carrillo also got a close-up look at the legal profession through an internship that he found with the help of the University’s Russell G. Weigand Center for Professional Excellence.

 “I interned with a law firm in LaGrange,” he said.
 “I went to court, sat in on depositions and helped with DACA cases.
 As one of only two Spanish speakers on staff, I even helped translate in meetings.
 It was a great experience and solidified my intention to pursue a law career.”